trashcan/rain/readme.md

 ☔	admin@192.168.1.1 added succesfully.
 ```

-After that, `rain ssh` will connect to the server. `router` is the friendly name that is passed to ssh.
+After that, `rain ssh` will connect to the server. `router` is the friendly name that is passed to the ssh subcommand.

 ```
 $ rain ssh router